laurenkaitlyn/tweeter-LG/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

 Test out the tweet function by entering your tweet in the text box and clicking the 'tweet' button.
-You cannot tweet an empty if nothing has been input into the textbox OR isf it is above the 140 character count.
+You cannot tweet if nothing has been input into the textbox OR if it is above the 140 character count.

 The new tweet will appear at the top.